Non-Tariff Barriers to Trade

 Overview

-MBS formulates national standards in all fields of interest.
+The Malawi Bureau of Standards (MBS), a member of the International Bureau of Standards, promotes conformity with internationally accepted standards.
+The MBS formulates national standards (Malawi Standards) in all fields of interest.
 The standards act as a base or guideline for measuring the quality, performance, or fitness for intended use of a product or service.
-The formulation of standards is done through Technical Committees (TCs) which are made up of representatives from the industry, government ministries and departments, and professional organizations and bodies.
-These standards are grouped in three categories:
+The formulation of standards is done through Technical Committees (TCs) that are made up of representatives from the industry, government ministries and departments, professional organizations and bodies, among others.
+The MBS operates a Library Membership Scheme (MBS Documentation and Information Services Scheme – MBS- DIS Scheme), which enables one to access standards and standards related information available in the MBS library for companies, organizations, educational institutions, parastatal bodies, governments departments, and individuals.

 Testing, Inspection and Certification

-MBS provides testing services through its Testing Services Department which operates several laboratories.
+MBS provides testing services through its Testing Services Department that operates several laboratories.
 The laboratories provide testing services to most organizations that do not have their own test facilities, to clients requiring an independent analysis or opinion, and to internal programs for verification of compliance to standards.
 The laboratory facilities are in the following areas:

 MBS provides inspection and certification services to ensure that both local and imported goods and/or services comply with quality requirements, with the aim of protecting consumers from unfair trade practices in quality, quantity, presentation, and labelling based on international certification practices.
 These services are offered through the following schemes: